 Like all Integra models, the Type R features 4-wheel disc brakes with ventilated rotors at the front and solid rotors at the rear.
 For maximum rigidity of the braking system and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.

-The Type R, like all Integras, features an innovative, power-assisted steering gear design that is lighter and more compact than conventional power steering systems.
-Instead of modulating power assistance to the steering rack in accordance with road speed, this system varies power assist by a combination of engine rpm and the amount of torque generated between the pavement and the tire.
+The Type R, like all Integras, features an innovative, torque-sensing rotary valve power-assisted steering gear design that is lighter and more compact than conventional power steering systems.
+Instead of modulating power assistance to the steering rack in accordance with road speed, this system varies power assist by a combination of engine rpm and the amount of torque generated between the pavement and the tire when the steering wheel is turned.
 The advantage of this system is that it exercises more precise control over the amount of power assist provided.
 It also provides more linear steering with regard to lateral loads encountered while cornering.

 The Type R is equipped with exclusive Bridgestone Potenza RE010 performance tires, similar to those found on the NSX, for greater cornering force, better response, and excellent road feel.
 These tires have been specifically developed to work in concert with the Type R's suspension calibrations, to provide excellent traction, stability, controllability and predictable handling behavior.